 Yes, there are which is why it is important to seek professional advice on the most appropriate course of action as early as possible.
 The following options are available:

 A binding agreement supervised by an insolvency practitioner which provides for the payment of all, or part of the company’s debts over a period of time.
 This requires the agreement of at least 75% of the creditors.
 It does, however, mean that the company is able to continue trading during the CVA and afterwards but a failure to comply with the terms of the arrangement can ultimately result in the company being liquidated.

 This process essentially passes control of the company to an insolvency practitioner, the Administrator, which has the effect of preventing the creditors from taking legal action to recover their debts.
 The Administrator’s role is to identify potential courses of action to make the company profitable again or to realise more funds than simply liquidating the company.
 It may be possible to sell the business as a going concern for example.

-If you are in the Northampton and Rugby area please do contact us at J R Watson & Co Accountants for guidance on the reporting requirements for Scottish Charities.
+If you are in the Northampton and Rugby area please do contact us for guidance on the options available to those facing corporate or personal insolvency.